zwettemaan/CRDT_UXP/mddocs/docs.md

 Default behavior:

 - rejects source containing `async`
-- clears any stale pending bridge task before queueing the new run
+- writes the source to a temporary `.idjs` payload file and launches it through the bridge runner with redraw disabled
-- uses a persistent ExtendScript engine and a one-shot idle task under the hood
+- does not keep a persistent engine or idle-task queue between calls

 Supported options:

 - `allowAsyncToken`: allow source containing `async`
-- `clearPending`: set to `false` to keep the previous queue instead of replacing it
+- `clearPending`: accepted for backward compatibility; currently ignored
-- `engineName`: custom persistent ExtendScript engine name
+- `engineName`: accepted for backward compatibility; currently ignored
-- `taskName`: custom idle-task name
+- `taskName`: accepted for backward compatibility; currently ignored

 ### `doUXPScriptFile(filePath, options)`